zackbatist/open-archaeo/content/post/archjobcad-chrinne.md

 {
   "title": "ArchJobCAD",
   "description": ["Comprises three LISP-functions for repeated tasks in archaeological excavations.
 The aims are efficient work and a homogeneous structure for easy retrieval.
 This is achieved with standardised named layers for filtering and the extensive use of blocks with attributes including labels of features, finds and profiles.
-The detailed explanations are in German but the code includes German as well as English comments.\n"], "links": {
+The detailed explanations are in German but the code includes German as well as English comments."], "links": {
     "GitHub": "https://github.com/ISAAKiel/ArchJobCAD"
   },